-Angiosarcoma is a unique type of cancer.
-It appears in the inner lining of blood vessels and can occur in any region throughout the body; however, it is most commonly found on skin and in the breast, liver, and tissues.
-In rare cases, it occurs in the heart and lungs.
+Angiosarcoma is a unique type of cancer, as it appears in the inner lining of blood vessels and can occur in any region throughout the body.
+However, angiosarcomas are most commonly found on the skin, as well as in the breast and liver tissues.
+In rare cases, this type of cancer can occur in the heart and lungs.
 Subcutaneous angiosarcoma arises beneath the surface of the skin.

-- Radiation therapy: This refers to a type of cancer treatment that especially uses high-energy beams like X-rays, protons, or similar types of radiation to destroy all trace of cancer cells.
-If surgery has not been undergone, then radiation therapy may be optional.
-Generally, doses of radiation vary from 45Gy to 65Gy.
+Radiation therapy refers to a type of cancer treatment that uses high-energy beams like X-rays, protons, or similar types of radiation to destroy all traces of cancer cells.
+Generally, the doses of radiation vary from 45 Gy to 65 Gy.

-- Chemotherapy: This refers to a type of cancer treatment in which chemical agents and drugs are used to destroy cancer cells.
-If angiosarcoma spreads all over the body, then chemotherapy may be optional.
+Chemotherapy, on the other hand, refers to a type of cancer treatment in which chemical agents and drugs are used to destroy cancer cells.
+If angiosarcoma spreads all over the body, chemotherapy may be optional.
 If surgery cannot be undergone, then chemotherapy may be combined with radiotherapy in some situations.

-In angiosarcoma, surgery is considered as the primary treatment method.
-It is essential for all soft tissue cancer treatments.
+Like all other soft tissue cancers, surgery is often considered the primary treatment method for angiosarcomas.
 The main intention of surgery is to remove the whole cancerous mass from the affected area.
-Using surgical methods, the primary cancer cells can be controlled even if there is a wide spread of the disease.
+Using surgical methods, the primary cancer cells can be controlled, even if the cancer is invasive.

 The treatments that are performed after the surgical method are together termed as adjuvant therapy, where every sign of viewable cancer cells is removed.
 Sometimes, radiation therapy and chemotherapy is performed after the surgery as it is used to destroy all the remaining cancer cells, although the patients may have taken these treatments previously.
 The same medicine may be used before and after the surgery.